Milia removal in Birmingham

 What is the difference between a milia and a cyst?

-Milia are very small, about 1 or 2 mm in diameter, and bright white as they are just under the skin.
-Any thing larger or deeper than this is not a milia.
-There is more information about cysts here.
+Milia are small — 1 to 2mm in diameter — and appear bright white because they sit very close to the skin surface.
+Any lesion that is larger or deeper than this is not a milium.
+Further information about cysts is available here.

 Can I remove milia at home or use home remedies for milia?